Norway: Court of Appeal Challenges Deductions for Intra-Group Services in DHL Case

 June 13, 2025

-1. The actual provision of the services.
+1. The effective rendering of services.

-2. The business necessity of those services.
+2. The business necessity of such services.

-Implications for multinational companies
+Implications for Multinational Companies

 This ruling highlights the importance of: